 Land and Freedom is the first of three films that Loach makes in the late 1990s which focus on issues of international socialism.
 A contender for the prestigious Palme d’Or and winner of the Ecumenical Prize at the Cannes Film Festival 1995 as well as winner of the European Best Film Award (1995), Loach’s Land and Freedom presents a humanist screenplay, written by Jim Allen, as well as a beautiful central performance from Ian Hart, making the film one of Loach’s most intelligent and intimate works.

-The screening will be introduced by film critic Peter Bradshaw.
+The screening will be introduced by chief film critic at the Guardian Peter Bradshaw.
+Peter will host a Q&A session with Ken Loach after the screening.

 To book tickets for the screening of Land and Freedom at Regent Street Cinema, please follow the link below.